b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 — _[1899 General Conference Report](https://archive.org/details/conferencereport1899sa/page/28/mode/2up?q=who+has+means)_, archive.org

 **“who has means”** changes the context of this commandment.
 It necessarily excludes those who are impoverished.
 “I plead” does not really sound like it should be equated to “thus saith the Lord”.

+Also note in the top right corner of that image is year-over-year comparisons of tithing money "paid" in July - September, 1808 - 1809.
+I wonder why they stopped publishing information like that?

+&nbsp;

 ## Joseph F Smith
 >_Furthermore, I want to say to you, we may not be able to reach it right away, but we expect to see the day when ==we will not have to ask you for one dollar of donation== for any purpose, except that which you volunteer to give of your own accord, because we will have tithes sufficient in the storehouse of the Lord to pay ==everything that is needful== for the advancement of the kingdom of God._